-- The Permittee shall continue to use and refine a system to review and prioritize the municipal facility inventory identified in 4.5.B.1.
-The factors that shall be considered for purposes of prioritization include: - a.
+The Permittee shall continue to use and refine a system to review and prioritize the municipal facility inventory identified in 4.5.B.1.
+The factors that shall be considered for purposes of prioritization include:

+- a.
 Quantity, type, and location of materials used and/or stored at the facility - b.
 Potential for exposure to stormwater - c.
-Potential to discharge a substantial pollutant load to the MS4 or to a water of the U.S.
+Potential to discharge a substantial pollutant load to the MS4 or to a protected surface water.